led-mirage/ZundaGPT2/Readme.en.md

 [Japanese](Readme.md)

-## Overview
+## App Introduction & Getting Started

-This is an app that allows you to chat with AI.
-A unique feature of this app is that it reads questions and answers aloud.
+This is an app that lets you chat with AI using various APIs.

-The available AIs are as follows:

-- OpenAI GPT (Azure OpenAI Service is also available)
-- Google Gemini
-- Anthropic Claude
+You can customize your own character, and one of the unique features is that it can read out both questions and answers aloud by integrating with VOICEVOX and other text-to-speech tools.

+Here are the highlights of this app ✨

+* Supports the three major AI services (OpenAI, Google Gemini, and Anthropic Claude)
+* Character customization feature
+* Automatic message read-aloud feature
+* Markdown display and TeX-format formula rendering
+* Past conversation log management
+* Replay function
+* Printing function
+* Compatible with Raspberry Pi ✨ (X11/LXDE only, Japanese input via IBus only, printing not supported)
+* Compatible with Linux Mint ✨ (Cinnamon/x64 only, Japanese input via IBus only, printing not supported)
+* Dark mode supported ✨

 ## Screenshot